-63 History of Sonoma County, California, Alley, Owen & Company, Publishers, San Francisco, 1880.
+81 History of Sonoma County, California, Alley, Owen & Company, Publishers, San Francisco, 1880.

-64 Green Valley Petition, page 1
+82 Green Valley of Russian Rivery Valley Petition, page 11.

-65 See previous discussion of coastal cool climate in Sections 5.1.1, 5.1.2, and 6.3.1 of this petition.
+83 See previous discussion of coastal cool climate in Sections 5.1.1, 5.1.2, and 6.3.1 of this petition.

-66 Mr. Sisson's work, as identified in Section 6.3.1 of this petition, formed the historical and geographical basis for both the Russian River Valley and Green Valley AVA petitions.
+84 Mr. Sisson's work, as identified in Section 6.3.1 of this petition, formed the historical and geographical basis for both the Russian River Valley and Green Valley AVA petitions.